Estimates of complex eigenvalues and an inverse spectral problem for the transmission eigenvalue problem: Proofs

-which yields $\alpha\le a+1-2b$.
-However, now $\alpha> a+1-2b$, it yields $g(k)\equiv0$.
-The proof is complete. \end{proof} {\bf Acknowledgments.} The author Xu was supported by Innovation Program for Graduate Students of Jiangsu Province of China (KYLX16\_0412).
-The authors Xu and Yang were supported in part by the National Natural Science Foundation of China (11171152, 91538108 and 11611530682) and the Natural Science Foundation of Jiangsu Province of China (BK 20141392).
+{\bf Acknowledgments.} The authors would like to thank the referees for valuable suggestions and comments.
+The author Xu was supported in part by the Startup Foundation for Introducing Talent of NUIST.
+The author Yang was supported in part by the National Natural Science Foundation of China (11611530682 and 11871031).
 The author Buterin was supported in part by by RFBR (Grants 15-01-04864).
 The authors Buterin and Yurko were supported by the Ministry of Education and Science of RF (Grant 1.1660.2017/PCh) and by RFBR (16-01-00015 and 17-51-53180).